 - At 318g it was also a weight effective solution that doesn’t add up too much weight to my pack.
 It is also lighter in weight than the MSR EGK-EX.

 During our latest Arctic exercise, the stove was constantly used for periods up to 10 hours straight.
 The tents were heated up with a M1950 Yukon stove fueled with kerosene but at -56 Celsius (-69 Fahrenheit) during the nights we had to have other heat sources around the tent to keep decent warmth.
-Even with that much constant use I didn’t experience a single fail for the entire 10 day period I was up north.
-Should anything have happened the MSR Whisperlite International is easily disassembled with two nuts for cleaning, oiling and re-assembling.
+Even with that much constant use, I didn’t experience a single failure for the entire 10 day period I was up north.
+Should anything have happened the MSR Whisperlite International is easily disassembled with two nuts for cleaning, oiling, and re-assembling.

 The only part of the MSR stove which I think is lacking sturdiness is the pump itself.
 It is entirely made of plastic and that includes the plunger which could possibly break or fracture in the ultra-low temperature we were operating.
 I feel the Primus pumps are superior with moving parts made of aluminum and very little plastic.
 Because of its construction, I suggest investing in some sort of rigid case like a Pelican or Boulder Case Company case to make sure you don’t have the nasty surprise in the form of a broken pump when you need it most.

-Performance-wise, the MSR Whsiperlite International has some serious output.
+Performance-wise, the MSR Whisper lite International has some serious output.
 I haven’t used many types of fuels, but on either Naphta or Kerosene I got snow to boiling water within 10 minutes.
-Keep in mind that this was in the Arctic at -50 celcius outside and only a thin canvas tent kept us from the elements.
+Keep in mind that this was in the Arctic at -50 celsius outside and only a thin canvas tent kept us from the elements.
 About 20 minutes were needed to heat up the frozen solid rations inside a large cooking pot.